mxagar/deep_learning_udacity/03_CNN/DLND_CNNs.md

     - In the definition of `Linear()`: we need to compute the final volume of the last feature map set.
 If we preserved the sized with padding it's easy; if not, we need to apply the formula above step by step.
     - In the `forward()` method: `x = x.view(x.size(0), -1)`; `x.size(0)`is the batch size, `-1` is the rest.
 - If we use `CrossEntropyLoss()`, we need to return the `relu()` output; if we return the `log_softmax()`, we need to use the `NLLLoss()`. `CrossEntropy() == log_softmax() + NLLLoss()`.
+- `BatchNorm2d` can be used usually after dense/linear or convolutional layers, and often instead of dropout (at least in modern architectures, because it seems to regularize the model).

 ### 1.10 CIFAR CNN Example